codeware-sthlm/nx-plugins/packages/nx-payload/README.md

 npx create-nx-payload my-workspace
 ```

+Follow the interactive guide to get started.

-or
+-- or --

 ```sh
 npx create-nx-workspace my-workspace --preset=@cdwr/nx-payload
 ```

+### Launch Payload CMS admin application <!-- omit in toc -->

-Enter the new workspace
+Enter the new workspace.

 ```sh
 cd my-workspace
 ```

-Launch Payload CMS admin application in Docker
+Launch Payload CMS admin application in Docker.

 ```sh
 nx dx:launch payload-admin
 ```

+> Assuming the default app name `payload-admin` was chosen.
+Change to match your app name when needed.

 Open your browser and navigate to <http://localhost:3000> to setup your first user.